laninsky/Phase_hybrid_from_UCES/phasing_step/README.md

 -- First-off, you need to change no_taxa to whatever the number of taxa in your alignment is * 2 (e.g. if you have 24 samples, this needs to be 48)

--- You need to find and replace any mention of 'k_pixme' with your actual hybrid name.
+-- You need to find and replace any mention of 'k_pix_e' with your actual hybrid name.
 This code is spitting out a separate fasta file for the hybrid and the rest of your data so that we can use the hybrid-specific sequence for the reference-guided alignment.

 ###onelining.R###
 You shouldn't have to change anything on this guy - he should be good to go.
 This is just taking out the line breaks from the fasta sequence to put it all on one line.